po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

         responseText.textContent = response.status;
       }
     ```

-     * 🔑 We check the `response.status` and if it does not equal 200, we place that `response.status` on the page.
+    * 🔑 We still return `response.json()` as fetch will still resolve response with errors, unless the error is due to a network failure.

     ```js
     return response.json();
     ```

-    * 🔑 We still return `response.json()` as fetch will still resolve with errors, unless the error is due to a network failure.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ @TODO: { DO WE END OUR REVIEWS WITH A QUESTION? }

-    * 🙋 @TODO: { YES, WE DO! }
+    * ☝️ How do we check if our fetch request is working properly?

+    * 🙋 We check the `response.status`.

     * ☝️ What can we do if we don't completely understand this?